 establishing the result. $\Box$

 \begin{example} Let $m$ be an integer $\geq 5$.
-A L\"{o}bell $3$--polytope $L(m)$ is a $3$--polytope with $(2m+2)$ faces where upper and lower sides are $m$--gons, and a lateral surface is a union $2m$ pentagons, arranged similarly as in the dodecahedron.
+A L\"{o}bell $3$--polytope $L(m)$ is a $3$--polytope with $(2m+2)$ faces where upper and lower sides are $m$--gons, and the complementary surface is a union of $2m$ pentagons, arranged similarly as in the dodecahedron.
 Figure \ref{fig:Lobell} shows the case when $m=6$.